This resource page will:

 - Provide an orientation to working with families in more collaborative ways

-- Give examples how to use simulations for training in how to work with families
+- Give an example how to use simulations and case scenarios for training to work with families within mental health field

-- Show how we can use games as a way of working with families “Games and families”
+- Show some idea how to use games as a way of working with families

-- Active participation (all the intensive week participants participated to produce simulations)
+- All the intensive week participants participated actively to produce simulations.

 Bland, A.J., Topping, A., & Wood, A. 2011.
 A concept analysis of simulation as a learning strategy in the education of undergraduate nursing students.
 Nurse Education Today, 31(7), 664–670.

 Click on the picture below to see one example of our family case scenarios, called Depression.

 Using games to enhance communication with families in mental health working

 Digital gaming (video gaming) is entertaining gaming on a digital device such as a computer, game console, or mobile device.
 The goal in digital gaming is to play and enjoy yourself.